 And a large number of local enthusiasts and volunteers.

 After two years of planning and fund raising, the first Festival was launched by W.H.
 Auden in April 1973, in one of the poet’s last public appearances.
 At first biennial, the Festival became a regular yearly event by 1988, going from strength to strength.

 The Festival today

 Today the Festival is held over 17 days at the start of October in this miniature Victorian spa town at the foot of Ilkley Moor – surrounded by beautiful countryside – but only fifteen minutes from Leeds Bradford airport and a stone’s throw from Haworth, Harrogate, Leeds and Bradford.
 The Festival is supported by Arts Council England and Bradford Metropolitan Council and is proud to have University of Leeds Cultural Institute as our Higher Education Partner.

 Over the last forty-six years innumerable famous authors have passed through its doors – from international figures and Nobel prize winners to poets like Ted Hughes and Benjamin Zephaniah.
 There have been residencies, literary walks, discussions, commissions, workshops, exhibitions, performances & moments of high drama.

 Each year around 250 events take place in a variety of venues across the town and beyond.
-And Festival events are no longer confinded to October, with special events taking place across the year and an annual poetry festival, Words in the City now a regular part of Spring in Leeds.
+And Festival events are no longer confinded to October, with special events taking place across the year.